 Not long ago most people lived relatively near the farms that grew their food.
 Our grandparents had a close, personal if not intimate, relationship with farmers and with nature.
 Those relationships infused communities with the values of respect and awareness of oneself, of others, and of the planet.
 They formed a natural, real and living web of interdependence.
 That closeness to the origin of food gave a sense of one’s place in the natural world.

 Decades of farming have given me a lot—the rich fullness, awesome complexity, and comforting security of life close to the land.
 Though not always easy, farming has taught me about real value, a broad perspective, the long view that brings a sense of belonging and responsibility.
 The daily experience of life and death, active participation in it, and in many cases holding it in my hands, empowers and humbles me.
 I believe many more of us should have these experiences.

-The past 40-60 years saw an accelerated move away from the land.
-Steady suburbanization of our culture, and industrialization of our farms and food systems have weakened our relationships to and understanding of our bodies, each other, our communities, and the world.
+In the past 40-60 years an accelerated move away from the land, the steady suburbanization of our culture, and industrialization of our farms and food systems have weakened our relationships to, and understanding of our bodies, each other, our communities, and the world.
 We need to move in the other direction—closer to the land.

 For many children food comes wrapped in plastic, may be neon blue, and is nuggets, O’s, or pockets.
 Their experience of a farm is an app or a cartoon.
 That’s why we welcome kids to Moon In The Pond to discover that food grows out of the soil and is produced by nature and people on living farms.
 It’s why we host school classes to experience carrots from the ground (not a bag), milk from a cow (not a carton) and sustenance from a real farm (not a factory).
 When grade schoolers, teens, volunteers, or apprentices dig potatoes, muck out the barn, milk a cow, or relax, laugh and share after an exhausting day of creative, gratifying work, their world is rocked.
 They see their lives very differently.